na-na-hi/renget/archive/how2playba.md

  The safest option if don't know what to pick.
 They're purple, they're FREE\*, and you'll always need them.
 They're REALLY expensive though, so you can skip them in favour of the other options.

 - Shards
+Tsurugi > Eimi > Sumire.
 Eimi is a solid tank, and Sumire and Tsurugi are both yellow aoe dps frontliners.
 Unfortunately, there are better alternatives to Eimi, and the only place Sumire and Tsurugi shine in is in (indoors) Chesed as a 2nd or 3rd option.
 I personally prioritise buying them out since elephs are hard to obtain, the shards are nice to have, and because I don't have much need for the other options.
 If you buy them out, eventually you'll no longer need to buy them too.
 Eventually.

 - Fusion stones